-3. They are not sure how to push down and use the muscles to catch their first poo on the loo.
+3. They are not sure how to push down and catch their first poo on the loo.

 4. They get nervous or unsettled because they have been having accidents so would prefer to keep playing or hold on rather than face going to the toilet.